International Fur and Leather Workers Union Additional Records

 Collection material in English

-eight American Federation of Labor unions representing 14,000 workers in all
+of eight American Federation of Labor unions representing 14,000 workers in all branches

-fighting, and heavy-handed leadership.
-Oranized crime gained a foothold in the New
+and heavy-handed leadership.
+Oranized crime gained a foothold in the New York fur

-York fur district.
-Led by Ben Gold, chairman of the New York Joint Board, the
+district.
+Led by Ben Gold, chairman of the New York Joint Board, the radical element

-radical element began a determined campaign to drive the gangsters out.
-This effort
+began a determined campaign to drive the gangsters out.
+This effort culminated in

 The four month strike was largely successful.
 Nevertheless, the leadership of the

-decision by the American Federation of Labor's Executive Council authorized
+by the American Federation of Labor's Executive Council authorized President William

-president.
 Three years later he once again led the fur workers out on strike.
-This
+This time, the

 In 1937, the International Fur Workers Union left the American Federation of Labor